-We have operated, and intend to continue to operate, in a manner that allows us to qualify Iroquois Valley REIT as a real estate investment trust ("REIT") for U.S. federal income tax purposes.
+Conflicts of We are subject to various conflicts of interest arising out of our activities with respect to certain Interest relationships between the Company, our directors and officers, stockholders, and farm operators.
+See " Conflicts of Interest. " Distributions We have operated, and intend to continue to operate, in a manner that allows us to qualify Iroquois Valley REIT as a real estate investment trust ("REIT") for U.S. federal income tax purposes.
 Among other requirements, REITs are generally required to distribute to shareholders at least 90% of their annual REIT taxable income (computed without regard to the dividends paid deduction and excluding net capital gain).
 We expect that our board will consider and, where appropriate, declare and pay distributions annually, typically in December of each year.
-In some cases, we may declare and pay a spillover dividend in late spring of each year, consistent with our requirements as a REIT.
+In some cases, we may declare and pay a spillover dividend in late spring/summer of each year, consistent with our requirements as a REIT.
 Any distributions we make will be at the discretion of our board and will be based on, among other factors, our present and reasonably projected future cash flow and the REIT distribution requirements.
 We expect that our board will set the rate of distributions at a level that will be reasonably consistent and sustainable over time, which will be fully dependent on the yields generated by our assets.
 Our goal is to provide a reasonably predictable and stable level of current income, through annual distributions, while at the same time maintaining a fair level of consistency in our net asset value.
 Any distributions that we make will directly impact our net asset value by reducing the amount of our assets.
-Over the course of your investment, your distributions plus the change in your shares' value (either positive or negative) will produce your total return.
+Over the course of your investment, your distributions plus the change in your shares value (either positive or negative) will produce your total return.
 See "Description of Common Stock."
 Stock Redemption Program Our Stock Redemption Program is intended to provide some limited liquidity for our stockholders.
-Subject to certain conditions, shares become eligible for redemption following a minimum five-year holding period.
+Subject to certain conditions, shares become eligible for redemption following a minimum 5-year holding period.
 A copy of our Stock Redemption Program is attached as an exhibit to our offering statement filed with the SEC.
 See also "Policies with Regards to Certain Activities-Stock Redemption Program."
 How to Subscribe After reviewing and considering this offering circular and all exhibits, you may request to purchase stock electronically through invest.iroquoisvalley.com , or by submitting the subscription agreement attached as an exhibit to this offering circular.
 See "How to Subscribe."
 Additional Information Our office is located at 708 Church Street, Suite 234, Evanston, IL 60201.
 Our telephone number is (847) 859-6645.
 Information regarding the Company is also available on our website at www.iroquoisvalley.com .
 If you have questions about making an investment in Iroquois Valley REIT, you may reach the investor relations team at (847) 859-6645 ext.
-701 or invest@iroquoisvalleyfarms.com.
+1 or invest@iroquoisvalleyfarms.com.